Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make

 We were greeted and our check-in was processed quickly and smoothly.
-We were given directions to our room and duly headed off to the lifts around the corner.
+Having received directions to our room we headed off to the lifts around the corner from the reception area.
 The lift was small with a capacity of two people plus cases.
 Corridors had large grey and red floor tiles with white woodchip walls.

 Our Room, Stay One

 The door into room 502 was next to the bed, which backed onto the corridor wall.
 To the right, a little further along, there was a door at an angle into the shower room.
 Beyond this, there was a small corner area with a bench seat.
 Furniture was arranged along the opposite wall.
 On the outer wall, there was a large square fixed window and also a fully opening glass door with a step up to it.

 The glass door provides a clue to the surprise.
 It opened up onto a rooftop terrace, which more than matched the area of the room.
 This was an unexpected bonus.
 Pebble-dashed square tiles made up the floor.
 The concrete roof edging was supplemented by metal rails.
 Bordered on one side by the cream sloped wall of the building and to the other by a high opaque glass barrier, this was a very private outside space, affording views over Prague New Town and a glimpse of the Old Town in the distance.
 The area was complemented by three Ibis branded deck chairs, a glass-topped, circular, metal-framed table, and three metal-framed rattan chairs.
 Tall dark grey plant holders were located at either end of the terrace, each containing a miniature bush.